jkomoros/boardgame/server/README.md

 gsutil defacl set public-read gs://www.mydomain.com
 ```

-Set it so index.html is returned by default:
+Set it so index.html is returned by default for all routes that don't have other objects:

 ```
 gsutil web set -e static/index.html gs://www.mydomain.com
 ```

 This will only work if it's a domain-backed bucket.

+### API

+Currently (without a SQL backend) there's no special first time set-up to do.

+If you want to set up your API server to be at e.g. https://api.mydomain.com, follow the instructions [https://cloud.google.com/appengine/docs/flexible/go/using-custom-domains-and-ssl](here).

 ## Deploying